zephyrproject-rtos/zephyr/tests/arch/arm/arm_thread_swap/README.txt

   at thread swap-in
 - the mode variable (when building with support for either user space or FP shared registers) is saved and restored properly.
+- the CPU registers are scrubbed after system call

 Notes:
   The test verifies the correct behavior of the thread context-switch,